py60800/tuya/README.md

 - Worthless base64 encoding

-- Randomly encrypted responses

 - Protocol not properly layered (command outside payload)

 By many aspects, it seems that the protocol was designed for serial line communication.
-Tuya guys should seriously consider refactoring their protocol (Perhaps is it on the way)